How far can we go with Amitsur's theorem?: Introduction

-In 1987, J. Bergen, S. Montgomery and D.S.
+However, in the case when $D$ is a locally nilpotent derivation we are able to show the following. \begin{theorem} Let $F$ be a field of characteristic $p>0$, let $R$ be an $F$-algebra and $D$ be a derivation on $R$.
+If $D$ is a locally nilpotent derivation, then the Jacobson radical of the differential polynomial ring $R[x; D]$ equals $I[x]$ for some nil ideal $I$ of $R$. \end{theorem} In 1987, J. Bergen, S. Montgomery and D.S.
 Passman showed that Amitsur's theorem also holds for differential polynomial rings in the case where $R$ is a polynomial identity algebra, and obtained far-reaching related results for enveloping algebras of Lie algebras and crossed products \cite{montgomery}.
 Surprising applications of derivations in Lie algebras and nil algebras were found by V. M. Petrogradsky, I.P.
 Shestakov and E. Zelmanov \cite{petr, zel, sh}.
 We also note that the Jacobson radical of a ring $R[x; D ]$ in the case when $R$ has no nil ideals was investigated by P. Grzeszczuk and J. Bergen \cite{grzeszczuk}.
 For other results on such rings, see \cite{ali, yuan}.
 Interesting results in the case where $R$ is a polynomial identity ring were obtained by J. Bell, B. Madill and F. Shinko in \cite{Jason}, and by B. Madill in \cite{blake}; for example, in \cite{Jason} it was shown that, if $R$ is a locally nilpotent ring satisfying a polynomial identity, then $R[x; D]$ is Jacobson radical.
 This does not hold in general for an arbitrary locally nilpotent ring $R$ (see \cite{sz}).